-Caroline Portis-Jenkins; Co-CEO, Director of On Site Clinics & Employer Health Services Suzanne Hurley; Co-CEO, Director of Community & Women's Health Services Richard Davidson, CFO
+Carolina Portis-Jenkins - Co-CEO, Director of On Site Clinics & Employer Health Services Suzanne Hurley - Co-CEO, Director of Community & Women's Health Services Stephanie Cavanagh - CFO

-Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards
+Report of Independent Auditor on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards

-The Board of Directors of University Community Health Services, Inc.:
+The Board of Directors University Community Health Services, Inc. d/b/a Connectus Health Nashville, Tennessee

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of University Community Health Services, Inc. (the "Organization"), which comprise the statement of financial position as of June 30, 2017, and the related statements of operations and changes in net assets and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated December 6, 2017.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of University Community Health Services, Inc., d/b/a Connectus Health, (the "Organization"), which comprise the statement of financial position as of June 30, 2018, and the related statements of operations and changes in net assets, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated October 21, 2018.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Organization's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Organization's internal control.
+In planning and performing our audit of the financial statements, we considered the Organization's internal control over financial reporting ("internal control") to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Organization's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.